Gyanendra-Gupta/MovieSphere-movie-recommendation-system/README.md

 5. Train the recommendation model and generate the required `.pkl` files.
 6. Start the Flask backend server.
 7. Launch the frontend application.
-8. Register a new account and start exploring, organizing, and discovering movies with **MovieSphere**.
+8. Register a new account and select your preferred movie genres.
+9. Log in to explore movies, receive personalized recommendations, manage favorites, create playlists, save movies to Watch Later, and enjoy the complete MovieSphere experience.